jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 WHERE ht.activity_id = a.id
 AND a.id = 477458225118191616;
 ```
-This design readily handles the dynamic and '3-d' nature of JSON objects.
-Indeed, one advantage of this design is that there are not a predetermined number of hashtag fields for each activity and instead the hashtag table dynamically stores as needed.
+This design readily handles the dynamic '3-d' nature of JSON objects.
+Indeed, one advantage of this design is that there are not a predetermined number of hashtag fields for each activity and instead the hashtag table dynamically stores the array items as needed.

-(client-side code:)
 ```
-   activity_id = 477458225118191616
-   hashtags = Array.new
+   #SQL query to select a single set of hashtags for a specified tweet ID.

-   result_set = db.query("SELECT ht.* FROM hashtags ht, activities a WHERE ht.activity_id = a.id AND a.id = #(activity_id};";)")
+   query = "SELECT ht.* FROM hashtags ht, activities a WHERE ht.activity_id = a.id AND a.id = #(activity_id};"

+   hashtags = Array.new #Will load hashtags into an array.

+   result_set = db.execute(query)

    result_set.each do |row| #Will get one row for each entry in hashtags table...
       row.each do |k, v|
          hashtags << v
       end
    end
 ```

 -----------